Overview

 })

-Create and update data
+Create and update documents

-document creation
+strict document creation

-Create a document with a controlled ID.
+Strictly create a document with a controlled ID.
 The operation aborts if a document exists. (admin SDK only)

 docRef.create(data)